easybuilders/easybuild-docs/docs/containers.md

 See also [Requirements][requirements]

-Each generated container recipe will include commands to create the `easybuild` user if it doesn't exist yet, as well as commands to create the `/app` and `/scratch` directories and give the `easybuild` user write permissions to those locations.
+Each generated container recipe will include commands to create the `simplebuild` user if it doesn't exist yet, as well as commands to create the `/app` and `/scratch` directories and give the `simplebuild` user write permissions to those locations.

 !!! note
     The generated container recipe currently hardcodes some of this.
-    We intend to make this more configurable in a future version of EasyBuild.
+    We intend to make this more configurable in a future version of SimpleBuild.

 #### Linux distro bootstrap agents {: #container_bootstrap_agent_linux_distro }